-Nature of Action and Reasons: A panel of the Discipline Committee convened to hear a formal citation issued to the respondent, Joanne Argatoff, on January 24, 2022.
+Nature of Action and Reasons: On January 24, 2022, a panel of the Discipline Committee convened to hear a formal citation issued to the respondent, Joanne Argatoff.
 Ms. Argatoff was a registered massage therapist at the time of the events described in the citation but ceased to be a registrant of the College of Massage Therapists of British Columbia (the “College”) on December 31, 2022, when she failed to renew her registration with the College.

-The panel determined that by engaging in this conduct, Ms. Argatoff breached the College’s Bylaws and that she committed unprofessional conduct.
+The panel determined that by engaging in this conduct, Ms. Argatoff breached the College’s Bylaws and committed unprofessional conduct.

-The panel found that between approximately February 7, 2020 and January 24, 2022, Ms. Argatoff failed to reply to communications from the College in a timely or responsive manner, or at all, regarding the expiration of her professional liability insurance coverage and lack of communication regarding same, including the following communications from the College:
+The panel found that between approximately February 7, 2020, and January 13, 2021, Ms. Argatoff failed to reply in a timely or responsive manner, or at all, to 13 communications from the College regarding the expiration of her professional liability insurance coverage and lack of communication regarding same.

 In summary, the panel found that the College had proved both of the allegations set out in the citation to the requisite standard.
-The hearing will now proceed to a decision on penalty and costs, as outlined below.
+The hearing proceeded to a decision on penalty and costs, as outlined below.

-Following the issuance of the March 7, 2023 decision, the panel, as required by law, requested submissions in writing from the College and Ms. Argatoff regarding the appropriate penalty and costs.
+Following the issuance of the corrected March 21, 2023 decision, the panel, as required by law, requested submissions in writing from CMTBC and Ms. Argatoff regarding the appropriate penalty and costs.
 The panel determined it had jurisdiction to impose any of the penalties listed in s.
 39(2) of the Health Professions Act on Ms. Argatoff, and it ordered that she: